S8INT/E-health/README.md

     Expand Image Format Support: Add support for more image formats and modalities (e.g., ultrasound).
 -----------------------------------------------------------------------------------------------------------------------------------------
 License
-This project is licensed under the MIT License.
  Please feel free to use, modify, and distribute the code according to the license terms.
 -----------------------------------------------------------------------------------------------------------------------------------------
 CONTACT:
 Feel free to reach out if you have questions, suggestions, or feedback!